-- 1. [Computer System] The number of instructions (a rough measure of the amount of time) required by a computer to perform a specific activity, such as I/O request execution. - 2.
-[Data Recovery] [File System] The number of characters in a path name.
+- 1. [Computer System] The number of instructions (a rough measure of the amount of time) required by a computer to perform a specific activity, such as - [Data Recovery] [File System] The number of characters in a path name.

 path name